Ellam Inba Mayyam: Production

 Kamal Haasan sported at least seven different getups in the film.

 Soundtrack

 The music was composed by Ilaiyaraaja, while the lyrics were written by Panchu Arunachalam.
 The song "Solla Solla Enna Perumai" belongs to the funk rock fusion genre.
+The song "Maaman Veedu" is set to the raga Bilahari.

 Reception

 Sindhu Jeeva of Kalki said Haasan dominated the film throughout.